If you’ve come across a snake recently, you reacted in one of two ways:

 This inability means that snakes must rely on an external source of heat to keep warm.
 This reliance on an external heat source is known as the fact of being cold-blooded (ectothermic).

-What, however, is interesting is that, if a snake, faced with such harsh weather realities decides not to seek brumation (against the dictates of nature), death is certain as its vital organs will fail – leading to the a complete shutdown of its entire body.
+What, however, is interesting is that, if a snake, faced with such harsh weather realities decides not to seek brumation (against the dictates of nature), death is certain as its vital organs will fail – as a result of the complete shutdown of its entire body.

 Snakes are incapable of tolerating both extremes of weather: cold or hot.